zh3036/logseq-query2md/README.md

 ### Output Example

 The markdown conversion creates a hierarchical document with:
-- Main title and introduction
-- Block headers based on content or page name
+- Table of contents with numbered list and clickable links
+- Top-level blocks as markdown headers (# Block Title)
+- Child blocks as nested markdown lists (- and * bullets)
 - Properly formatted content with escaped special characters
-- Recursive children sections maintaining the original hierarchy
+- Anchor IDs for table of contents navigation

 ## Examples